Sahel: Navigating Germany's development cooperation – DW – 06/27/2024

 Empowering Sahel youth

 Their frustration and lack of prospects shape the situation in all Sahel countries.
-This is also the case in the Sahel nation of Chad, which ended a nearly three-year transitional phase after the sudden death of President Idriss Deby, who ruled for over 30 years after taking power by leading a coup in 1990..
-His officially confirmed successor as his 40-year-old son, Mahamat Idriss Deby Itno.
+This is also the case in the Sahel nation of Chad, which ended a nearly three-year transitional phase after the sudden death of President Idriss Deby, who ruled for over 30 years after taking power by leading a coup in 1990.
+His officially confirmed successor was his 40-year-old son, Mahamat Idriss Deby Itno.

 However, women's rights activist Epiphanie Dionrang pointed out that this does not change the dire situation facing Chad's young people.